DEV Community

 Introduction

-The truth is that I am not one of those developers with years after years of experience under their belt.
+The truth is that I am not one of those developers with years and years of experience under their belt.
 I started developing about five years ago, and even though I got to a point where I am comfortable with what I know, a) It is never enough, and b) I get bored quickly.

 Exam Overview

 For example, you are working on an application that stores Posts.
-Each post can hold several Users’ Comments.
+Each Post can hold several Users’ Comments.
 So, we have three entities: Posts, Users, and Comments.

 How should you model that relationship?